 “You made me drop them!
 We have so few and I think they fell between the rocks…” she started searching for them but the little crystals were nowhere to be seen.

-“Pretty cool, right?” he untied the rope from his belt and fixed it to what looked like the window frame of a car door, now rusty and barely recognizable.
+“Pretty cool, right?” he untied the rope and fixed it to what looked like the window frame of a car door, now rusty and barely recognizable.

+But Franziska didn’t register his words; she got out of the passage and stood in the middle of the tunnel, mesmerized.
 “Purple needles…” she pointed at some sharp conical crystals extending from a green root like thorns, “…and pink grapes.”
-She now stared at a cluster of translucent balls that looked quite similar to grapes; these in particular grew over thin and contorted dark red roots.
+She now stared at a cluster of translucent balls that looked quite similar to grapes; these in particular grew over thin and contorted violet roots.
 “And those are…!” she ran towards what looked like a yellow root with red specks; small, bright yellow crystals formed over it.
 “It’s pure yellow dust.
 Imagine all the fog bombs we could make with it!”

-Stefan gave her a waxed paper bag from his backpack and she then began wishing away the yellow crystals, so they fell into the bag.
+Stefan gave her a waxed paper bag from his backpack, and she then began carefully blowing at the yellow crystals so they would fall into the bag.

 As his sister did this, Stefan collected from all the crystals he saw until he noticed a type of dark root he didn’t remember seeing before.
 It was almost pure black, and intense red polyhedral shapes accumulated on its surface.
 He walked closer, wondering about its uses.

-But the red ones… what did they do?
+But the red crystals… what did they do?

 Questions to save for later, he thought as he began stashing as many as possible inside his backpack.
 He was packing a large one that barely fit inside his bag, when his wristband brushed against something he thought was a different type of root.
 However, the touch with the crystals braided into his armband made it retract itself into the rocks.